syler11/MS3-ProGroup-App/TESTING.md

 1. An admin or regular users would click on the delete symbol on the required profile and then confirmation panel would
 2. By clicking on the delete button the profile would be moved from the database
 ### Expected result 5-3
-1. Delete confirmation panel appear
+1. Delete confirmation panel would appear
-2. Profile is deleted from the database
+2. After clicking delete the profile is deleted from the database
 ### Actual result 5-3
 Step Number | Desktop | Tablet | Mobile | Result
 ------------ | ------------ | ------------- | ------------- | ------------- |